Mfanafuthis/Poised/README.md

 <img src = "screenshoots/Capture3.PNG" width  = 400>
 ## SETUP
-Download all the .java files and use one of the following IDE to execute the program This program can executed using:
+Download all the .java files and use one of the following IDE to execute the program This program can execute using:
 * Eclipse
 * VS code
 * or any java compatible IDE
 ## USAGE
 Once all the files have been downloaded on to the single folder follow the steps below to run you program
-1. Diploy/execute the program
+1. Deploy/execute the program
 2. The options will be displayed
-3. Select on obtion by typing
+3. Select on option by typing
 4. The program will guide you into entering correct information
-5. Make sure you enter correct infomation
+5. Make sure you enter correct information
 ## PROJECT STATUS
-* In prograss
+* In progress
 ## ROOM FOR IMPROVEMENT
 * Error handling
 * More options for the user